 Painting Fabric On a Chair 101

-This chair was perfect subject for paint.
+This chair was a perfect subject for painting.
 It was clean and still in really good shape for its age.
 No structural damage and no visible stains on the fabric.

 Choosing the Right Color for Painting Fabric

 The colors that I chose for my chair were on the darker side.
 Because the fabric was a light peachy color, I chose to go darker than the fabric.
 In my past experiences with painting fabric, it’s always better to go darker to prevent bleed through of colors.
 Example: I would never use white paint over a darker colored fabric.
 Trying to paint white over this could possibly result in some of the colors to bleed through.

 Dixie Belle Paint is highly pigmented so it’s perfect for fabric.
 It’s almost like a dye.
 This mineral-based paint covers like a dream.
 Below are the products that I used for this project.

 - The Gulf

 - Gilding Wax Hammered Copper

 - Easy Peasy Spray Wax